Samyukta-14/Port_Scanner/README.md

 ## Credits

-- Port scanner code is based on Cybermentor's port scanner
+- Port scanner code is based on The Cyber Mentor's port scanner
-- Many thanks to Cybermentor for sharing their knowledge and code.
+- Many thanks to The Cyber Mentor for sharing their knowledge and code.